 What to do about it.

-The first, and most important step, is to manage your stress.
-Take time to unwind at the end of a hard day—and really unwind.
+The first and most crucial step is to manage your stress.
+Take time to unwind at the end of a hard day—and unwind.
 Playing video games will raise your stress hormones, and that’s the opposite of what you need.
-Instead, turn down the lights, listen to relaxing music, go for a leisurely walk, of take a nice, hot, magnesium salt bath.
-Many people benefit from breathing exercises to manage their stress, or use HRV techniques to downregulate the overstimulated nervous system.
+Instead, turn down the lights, listen to relaxing music, take a leisurely walk, or take a hot epsom salt bath.
+Many benefit from breathing exercises to help manage stress and downregulate the overstimulated nervous system.

-Next, you need to change up your diet, and eliminate sugar.
-If you are forgetting to eat, set a timer and munch on a plantain, if you are overeating, try to eat foods that are satiating like baked potatoes (hold the cheese), salmon, or a nice warm bowl of butternut squash soup.
-If you must snack, try some non-GMO popcorn popped in high oleic peanut oil, or a few pieces of watermelon as a comfort food that will not trash your microbiome.
+Next, you need to change your diet and eliminate sugar.
+If you forget to eat, set a timer and munch on a plantain.
+If you are overeating, try to eat foods that are satiating, like baked potatoes (hold the cheese), salmon, or a nice warm bowl of butternut squash soup.
+If you must snack, try some non-GMO popcorn popped in high-oleic peanut oil or a few pieces of watermelon as comfort food that will not trash your microbiome.

-These changes will time and it is important to be patient with yourself.
-Don’t add to your stress if you get off track and eat a package of M&Ms—it happens!
+These changes will take time, and it is essential to be patient with yourself.
+Do not add to your stress if you get off track and eat a package of M&Ms—it happens!
 Forgive yourself, and try to go for the popcorn next time.
-You can also try and offset some of the damage by supplementing with a probiotic from our sponsor, Smidge.
+You can also try to offset some of the damage by supplementing with a probiotic from our sponsor, Smidge.